jsforce/jsforce-website/src/partials/document/bulk.html.md

 Similar to Salesforce Bulk API, first create bulk job by `Bulk#createJob(sobjectType, operation)` through `bulk` API object in connection object.

+**Warning** that when using the Bulk API, **all objects must have alike keys**. _Additional keys added to objects after the first are discarded_, so it may be best to review and normalize your objects' keys.

 Next, create a new batch in the job, by calling `Bulk-Job#createBatch()` through the job object created previously.

 ```javascript